darionco/bikeshed-to-ts/README.md

     --in, -i		 Path to a bikeshed file to parse.
     --out, -o		 Path to a TypeScript definitions file to write.
-    --forceGlobal, -f	 When present, all declarations will be added to the global context --version, -v	 Print version and exit
+    --forceGlobal, -f	 When present, all declarations will be added to the global context --nominal, -n	 When present, types declarations will be made nominal when possible --version, -v	 Print version and exit
 ```